-Our mission is to provide the skills at the undergraduate, graduate, and continuing education levels to serve the world in developing conventional and unconventional hydrocarbon resources, water resources, and geothermal energy, promoting cutting-edge research to improve resource recovery, advancing technologies to combat environmental problems, such as, carbon sequestration and other earth disposal processes, and fostering socially responsible development of earth’s resources.
+Our mission is to provide the necessary skills at the undergraduate, graduate, and continuing education levels to serve the world in developing conventional and unconventional hydrocarbon resources, water resources, and geothermal energy, while promoting cutting-edge research to improve resource recovery, advancing technologies to combat environmental problems, such as carbon sequestration and other earth disposal processes, and to foster the socially responsible development of Earth’s resources.

 In light of our vision and perceived mission, we set our strategic goals as follows:

 - We will educate undergraduate, graduate, and continuing education students to be problem solvers based on science and engineering technology.

 - We will innovate, pioneer, and lead in fundamental, long-term research and technology development.

 - We will inform the general public, government and non-government entities, and the news media about the technical issues of socially responsible energy development.

 In 2024, the year of our 150th anniversary, we will celebrate Colorado School of Mines’ past, present and possibilities.
 By celebrating and supporting the Campaign for MINES@150 you will help elevate Mines to be an accessible, top-of-mind and first-choice for students, faculty, staff, recruiters and other external partners.
 When you give, you are ensuring Mines becomes even more distinctive and highly sought-after by future students, alumni, industry, and government partners over the next 150 years.
 We look forward to celebrating Mines’ sesquicentennial with you and recognizing the key role you play in making the MINES@150 vision a reality through your investments of time, talent and treasure.
 Give now.